klembot/chapbook/guide/customization/design-considerations.md

 # Design Considerations

-Players will spend quite a lot of time with your story simply reading its text, so they deserve.
+Players will spend quite a lot of time with your story simply reading its text, so they deserve a comfortable experience.

+TODO

 Buttrick's Practical Typography